-This report was developed by an industry advisory group, with support from ORC and technical experts, to give an in-depth understanding of Otago’s rural sector.
+This report was developed by the Industry Advisory Group, with support from ORC and technical experts, to give an in-depth understanding of Otago’s rural sector.
 The report covers a lot of territory – both spatially and temporally, as it surveys farming and growing across over 24,500 km2 of the region and spanning over at least 150 years of land development.
 In essence, it is a window into rural businesses and their production systems in 2022 – a time when the region, and New Zealand, appears to be heading into new territory.

-This report was developed by an industry advisory group, with support from ORC and technical experts, to explore what environmental actions for fresh water may mean for rural businesses in Otago.
+This report was developed by the Industry Advisory Group, with support from ORC and technical experts, to explore what environmental actions for fresh water may mean for rural businesses in Otago.
 The intent of the analysis is not to compare the impacts of change versus the status quo.
 Rather, it is to better understand the impacts of change (that must happen) so that they can occur as ‘economically’ as possible for individuals and communities.

-View Farmer Grower Phase 2 Report - Otago’s Rural Businesses and Environmental Actions for Freshwater
+Otago’s Rural Businesses and Environmental Actions for Freshwater Report (Phase 2)

 The below report is a summary of catchment groups’ environment management stories.
 Participants came from a range of land use activities across Otago, and include catchment groups, the wider primary sector, and a few from the urban community.
 This report gives the Council a better understanding of what local communities are already doing to manage land and water across the region, along with an understanding of the challenges they face.